Collective Planning and Leadership for the U.S. Army

-With the Center for Applied Social Research at the University of Oklahoma, the Bass Center for Leadership Studies at Binghamton University is involved in a multi-year project to build and validate models of collective planning and collective leadership for the U.S. Army.
+With the Center for Applied Social Research at the University of Oklahoma, the Bass Center for Leadership Studies at Binghamton University is involved in a multi-year project funded by the U.S. Army Research Institute (ARI) to build and validate models of collective planning and collective leadership for the U.S. Army.
 The CLS expertise in multi-level and collective leadership approaches is a key part of this research and application to improve Army operations.

 In conjunction with Binghamton University Senior Staff and Human Resources, the Bass Center for Leadership Studies at Binghamton is also involved in a multi-year training/development and evaluation program, the BULDP (Binghamton University Leadership Development Program), to enhance the leadership skills and effectiveness of campus faculty, staff, and administrative leaders.